Dan Dediu -

 I was born on the 31st of August, 1974 in Focsani, Vrancea, Romania and I had a very nice childhood with my brother, Sorin (now software engineer), in Milcovul, a small village just about 10 km south-east of Focsani.
 Both my parents were teachers: my father - mathematics and my mother - biology.

 In 1985 I have seen a computer for the first time in my life and in 1986 I learned to program in BASIC on a ZX Spectrum Romanian clone, HC-85.
 Later, around 1987, I learned to program in assembler for the Z80 microprocessor, but I preferred to actually hand-code my programs and write the machine code bytes directly in memory.
 During these years, I learned and used to various degrees Pascal, LISP, Prolog, Ada, Modula-2, ALGOL, Forth and bits of Fortran, but in 1989, just months before the Romanian Revolution, I discovered The C Programming Language of B.W.
 Kernighan and D.M.
 Ritchie.
-And since then, I do most of my programming in C and C++.
+And since then, I did most of my programming in C and C++ until I became a full-time academic and started my love-hate relationship with R (that was back in 2005 when R was still geeky and there was no RStudio).

 During my secondary school and high school years I participated in various National Contests, especially Physics (1989) and Computer Science (1990 to 1993).
 In 1993 I became a student of the Faculty of Mathematics, the University of Bucharest, and I graduated (in 1997) with a joint degree in Mathematics and Computer Science, with a thesis on Artificial Life, especially Genetic Algorithms/Programming.
 My main interests at the time were Computability Theory, Artificial Intelligence, Quantum Mechanics, General Relativity and Cosmology, but I was especially intrigued by Cognitive Psychology and some forms of Psychotherapy.
 In 1996 I "discovered" Evolutionary Biology through a Christmas' Holiday reading of R. Dawkins' River Out of Eden and I immediately became obsessed by it (and the other books by Dawkins, as well), absorbing at an incredible speed for me now molecular biology, evolution, natural history, genetics and paleontology, but avoiding with nearly 100% success botanics, ecology and systematics.